Xenopus

-Xenopus (/ˈzɛnəpəs/) (Gk., ξενος, xenos=strange, πους, pous=foot, commonly known as the clawed frog) is a genus of highly aquatic frogs native to sub-Saharan Africa.
+Xenopus (/ˈzɛnəpəs/) (Gk., ξενος, xenos = strange, πους, pous = foot, commonly known as the clawed frog) is a genus of highly aquatic frogs native to sub-Saharan Africa.
 Twenty species are currently described within it.
 The two best-known species of this genus are Xenopus laevis and Xenopus tropicalis, which are commonly studied as model organisms for developmental biology, cell biology, toxicology, neuroscience and for modelling human disease and birth defects.

 The genus is also known for its polyploidy, with some species having up to 12 sets of chromosomes.

 Characteristics

 Xenopus laevis is a rather inactive creature.
-It is incredibly hardy and can live up to 15 years.
+It is incredibly hearty and can live up to 15 years.
 At times the ponds that Xenopus laevis is found in dry up, compelling it, in the dry season, to burrow into the mud, leaving a tunnel for air.
 It may lie dormant for up to a year.
 If the pond dries up in the rainy season, Xenopus laevis may migrate long distances to another pond, maintaining hydration by the rains.
 It is an adept swimmer, swimming in all directions with ease.
 It is barely able to hop, but it is able to crawl.
 It spends most of its time underwater and comes to surface to breathe.
-Respiration is predominantly through its well developed lungs; there is little cutaneous respiration.
+Respiration is predominantly through its well-developed lungs; there is little cutaneous respiration.